Helperbird/website/src/pages/help/admin/pinning-helperbird-for-all-users.md

 footer: true
 header: true
 updated: false
-layout: templates/new/help/post.html
+layout: templates/new/help/post-new.html
-title:  Pinning Helperbird extension for All Users
+title:  How to Force Pin the Helperbird

-description:  Learn how to pin the Helperbird extension for all users in your organization.
-This guide provides step-by-step instructions to ensure Helperbird is always at hand for your users.
+description: This guide provides administrators with the steps needed to force pin the Helperbird extension for all users within an organizational unit using G Suite.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,